the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab9_git/_index.md

 **A *commit* is a collection of one or more changes that belong together.**

-For example, if you wanted to add a photo of a sketch to your README document, you would need to
+For example, if you wanted to add a photo to your README document, you would need to

 0. edit `README.md`, telling it to include the photo
 0. add the image file itself to the repo.